Part Two: Building Security into Your Environments

 5/5

-In this course, we take a look at company culture and how to make it focus on security.
+In this lesson, we take a look at company culture and how to make it focus on security.
 We look at how to close the gap between current state and desired state and how to build security in your environments.
 You'll also learn about security in the cloud before moving on to look at the various metrics available for assessing security in your workflows.

 Learning Objectives